PhIMaL/DeePyMoD/README.md

 ## Dependencies and CUDA
 We support Python 3.6, 3.7 and 3.8.
-We rely on the following packages, they will be installed in the pip installation proces for you:
+We rely on the following packages, they will be installed in the pip installation procces for you:
 ``` numpy, torch, sklearn, pysindy, natsort, tensorboard, matplotlib```